merlinmann/wisdom/wisdom.md

 - When you need to scoop some ice out of a thing, never use something that could break—especially anything made of glass.
 Watching someone drunkenly plow a highball glass into an ice bin makes the retired busboy in me wildly uncomfortable.
 - Occasionally silently remind yourself, "Remember you said you wanted this."
 - Avoid telling people they're being scared wrong.
 Demanding that someone become more or less terrified about something is a dick move, and it usually says more about your hangups than their judgement.
 - Related: start noticing the people in your world who try to motivate you with fear.
-It's often because they don't have anything more appealing to offer.
-And, they know it.
+It's often because they don't have anything more appealing to offer, and, they know it.
 - Relatedly related: whenever you can  manage it, don't internalize fear until you've exhausted curiosity.
 - Anxiety has a way of encouraging you to obsess about a horrible thing your brain just made up.
 Next time this happens, try to relax and instead just gently acknowledge that sometimes your brain makes up horrible things.
 Believing these things and obsessing about them is ultimately optional.
 - You'll almost always eventually regret having named something you made with a pun.